BRAINCHN/DAIO/README.md

 Use Case Example:

     FractionalizedNFTVoting:
-        Scenario: A DAO governed by NFTs votes on a proposal to upgrade the system.
+        Scenario: A DAIO governed by NFTs votes on a proposal to upgrade the system.
 Each subcomponent (Development, Marketing, Community) votes, including AI.
 If the proposal is approved by 2/3 subcomponents, it is executed.

     ERC20AgentGovernance:
         Scenario: Token holders propose to create a new agent in the DAIO system.
 The proposal undergoes voting using ERC20 tokens, and AI participates in each subcomponent (Development, Marketing, Community).
 A timelock ensures a delay before execution, allowing time for review and potential vetoes.